maximilian-nitsch/USBL-Simulator/README.md

   - Maximilian Nitsch <m.nitsch@irt.rwth-aachen.de>
 <!--- protected region package header ends -->

-## Description
+## Description and Features
 This project provides a high-fidelity USBL simulator written in C++ and a ROS 2 node that acts as a wrapper for the simulator.

 The simulator implements the following **features**:
-- USBL measurement simulation in USBL-and NED-frame
+- USBL measurement simulation in USBL-centroid and NED frame
 - USBL array simulation with transducer and hydrophone positions
+- Standard USBL configuration (USBL on air-water interface)
 - Round-trip-time (RTT) noise and quantization simulation
 - Time-Difference-of-Arrival (TDOA) noise and quantization simulation
 - Internal Attitude and Heading Reference System (AHRS) simulation (Xsens MTi-100 Inertial Measurement Unit)
 - Acoustic path delay simulation
 - Acoustic position fix loss simulation (exponential loss model)
-- Acoustic position fix outlier simulation (future release)
 - All parameters for the USBL can be configured in a YAML file
 - All models and effects can be enabled/disabled separately